 Characteristics

-• Analyzes ridge patterns, minutiae points, and overall fingerprint shape.
+• Analyzes ridge patterns, minutiae points and overall fingerprint shape.

-• Widely used in consumer devices.
+• Technology is mature and widely available in consumer devices.

 Uses

-• Smartphone and laptop unlocking.
+• Smartphone, tablet and laptop unlocking.

 • Time‑and‑attendance systems.

-• Access control for doors and cabinets.
+• Physical access control for doors, cabinets and safes.

 Advantages